themoep/O_C-Phazerville/docs/_applets/WTVCO.md

 * **Noise Freeze** - while the Noise wave is displayed in the waveform selection menu, toggles between "realtime" and "frozen" noise buffer.
 * **Random-Step Re-Roll** - while the RandStp wave is displayed in the waveform selection menu, instantly re-randomizes the step heights.
   - The steps are randomized each time the waveform is re-selected, but this shortcut prevents extra encoder movements.
+* **Link Osc1+2 Pitch CV** - while editing the base pitch parameter on either oscillator, toggles linking of pitch CV modulation.
+Either CV Dest set to Pitch will adjust offset on both oscillators.
+Base pitch determines their fixed pitch difference when linked.

 ### Credits:
 Authored by beau.seidon, with lots of good advice from qiemem and djphazer.